LeakyAbstractions/blog/quotes/_posts/2011-02-14-communication.md

   author: null
 ---

-The three C's of software engineering are: Communication, Communication and Communication.
+The three C’s of software engineering are: Communication, Communication and Communication.
 Projects hardly ever fail due to technical problems.